 - Are insurance agents or brokers better?

-What's the big difference between an insurance agent and a broker?
+What's the big difference between and insurer, an insurance agent and a broker?

 Agents work for the insurance company.

 Both insurance agents and brokers act as intermediaries between people buying insurance and insurance companies.
 But there is one big difference between insurance agents and brokers that everyone should know about—and it has to do with who they're really working for.
 An insurance broker represents you, the customer.
-On the other hand, an insurance agent works for the insurance company—agents are basically salespeople.
+On the other hand, an insurance agent works for one or more insurance companies—agents are basically contracted salespeople.

 What is an insurance agent?